Latitude horizontal or vertical? Definition & Important Latitudes

 - They cut latitude at right angles (90o).

 - They are the farthest from each other at the equator and come closer as we move away from the equator and go towards the poles.
-Finally, they meet at North and South Poles.
+Finally, they meet at the North and South Poles.

 UNITS OF LATITUDE AND LONGITUDE

 The primary unit in which we measure longitude and latitude is degrees (°).
 There are 360 longitudes (180° E to 180° W) and 180 latitudes (90° N to 90° S).
-Thus, for measuring a more precise location, we divide each degree into 60 minutes (’) and in turn each minute into 60 seconds (”).
+Thus, for measuring a more precise location, we divide each degree into 60 minutes (’) and, in turn, each minute into 60 seconds (”).
 For finer accuracy, fractions of seconds given by a decimal point are used.

 1° = 60’ = 3600”